thanhhau097/bmga/README.md

 - [ ] With external data, we can:
     - Use original data + all chartinfo data to train x/y labels DB model and x/y points detection model
     - Use original data + filtered chartinfo data to train value boxes detection model
+    - Error in ChartInfo data: with the y labels that contain %, the value boxes are wrong

 ### Approach